Rein red (cone 6 tin chrome red glaze)

 Same tile but the back

 The strange is that this is 0.08% iron chromate (I'm not using regular chrome oxide because it’ll bug him) and 11% tin.
 I am aware that the chrome has to be very very low.
-At times my scale has trouble registering 0.1 and below amounts but 0.08 should be almost light eggplant color.
-When you see test #2 you will understand why I was asking if the white is due to over firing or SG.
+At times my scale has trouble registering anything under 0.06 and below.

 Red rein (still test #1)